review: Canon 24-70mm f/2.8L II

 So how does it perform optically?

-I used it on several photo shoots with models, and the results that I got varied from holy crap, it’s sharp! all the way to WTF?
+This first copy of the lens (that I received for review purposes), was used this lens on several photo shoots with models, and the results that I got varied from holy crap, it’s sharp! all the way to WTF?

 The lens seemed to be more soft when I was working at the wider angles.
 I also did a comparative test (on a tripod) of a warehouse facade to see the edge-to-edge sharpnesss.
 I compared it to the Canon 24-105mm f/4 and the older Canon 24-70mm f/2.8 which had just been calibrated by CPS.
 The results weren’t good.
 The Canon 24-105mm f/4 showed a lot of barrel distortion, but was sharper wide open at f/4 than the new Canon 24-70mm f/2.8 II was at f/4